Cluster server discovery

 server.cluster.advertised_address=server01.example.com:6000

-An example of using this method with discovery service v1 is illustrated by Configure a cluster with three servers.
+An example of using this method is illustrated by Configure a cluster with three servers.

 Discovery using DNS with multiple records